English at The Meadows

 Throughout their school career, children will be encouraged to choose books they would like to read from the school and/or class libraries.

-Children also have access to the on-line reading Oxford Reading Buddy.
+Children also have access to the on-line reading via Oxford Reading Buddy.

 We teach reading through:

-- the quality teaching of phonic skills and high frequency words.
-This will help to develop a child’s ability to decode and read fluently;
+- the quality teaching of phonic skills and high frequency words to help develop a child’s ability to decode and read fluently.

 - teaching specific vocabulary and reading strategies which enable children to read for meaning in a variety of different contexts.